 - Resolve specific research issues

 Performing your own research allows you to address and resolve issues specific to your own business situation.
 The collected information is the exact information that the researcher wants to know and he reports it in a way that benefits the specific situation in an organization.
-Marketers and researchers are asked to find data regarding specific market instead of finding data for the mass market.
+Marketers and researchers are asked to find data regarding specific markets instead of finding data for the mass market.
 This is the main difference from secondary data.

 - Better accuracy